howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 Typically, these data types represent the _entities of your application domain_.
 For example, if you're building car dealership software, you're likely going to have data types such as `Car`, `CarDealer`, `Customer` and so on...
 The entire collection of these data types is referred to as your _data model_.

 Once your data model is defined in SDL, Prisma translates it into an according database schema and sets up the underlying database accordingly.
-When you're then sending queries and mutations to the Prisma GraphQL API, it translates those into database operations and performs these operations for you.
+Then, when you're sending queries and mutations to the Prisma GraphQL API, it translates those into database operations and performs these operations for you.
 Neat, right?

 Previously you learned that all GraphQL APIs are backed by a GraphQL schema.
 So, who is writing the schema for the Prisma GraphQL API?
 The answer is that it is _automatically generated_ based on the data model you provide.
 By the way, this schema is called the **Prisma database schema**.